bjarneo/Pytify/README.md

 Search and start songs from the CLI.
 Linux and OS X support.

+*Spotify must be running in the background in order to use this cli remote*

 Python 3 support.
 For Python 2 support use this release: [v2.1.0](https://github.com/bjarneo/Pytify/tree/v2.1.0)

 ![Image of terminal]